Satyam-Crypto/TMDTO_MILP/README.md

 ## Description of the Attack
-In this paper, we have converted the conditional Time-Memory-Data Tradeoffs problem to a set of linear constrainst and objective functions for the case of stream cipher.
+In this paper, we have converted the conditional Time-Memory-Data Tradeoffs (TMDTO) problem to a set of linear constrainst and objective functions for the case of stream cipher.
 Briefly, the problem can be stated as follows:

 *What is the minimum number of state bits should be fixed in order to recover a maximum number of state variables directly from the keystream bits while guessing rest of the state bits ?*